9 things to expect as an expat mother in the Netherlands

 1. Post-Maternity Care (Kraamzorg) in the Netherlands

 What is this?
 It’s something international mothers who have given birth in the Netherlands are completely amazed by and grateful for.
-It’s an incredible service that shows the Netherlands is forward-thinking when supporting new parents.

 After birth, a nurse comes to your house and offers you all the help and support you need (for up to seven days).
-As a first-time mother, I had no idea what I was doing, so having all the help around the house I needed was brilliant.

 READ MORE | 8 things to know about giving birth in the Netherlands

-I delivered my son through a c-section, so after my first major operation, I appreciated this help even more.
+I delivered my son through a C-section, so after my first major operation, I appreciated this help even more.
 My husband and I could enjoy the first days with our baby boy without worries, feeling nothing but kindness, support, and love. 💖

 2. A strong sense of Dutch community

-Many other international mothers I have spoken to said this was a big reason they were happy to be a mother in the Netherlands.
-They felt like it was a safe and friendly place to raise their children.
+Many other international mothers I have spoken to said this was a big reason they were happy to be mothers in the Netherlands.

 In the Netherlands, it’s not a problem to let your children ride their bikes in the neighbourhood as it feels safe, and it’s even common to see school-age children walk home from school alone.